Before You Donate An Old Car

 Many people believe that donating an old car is an easy way to get rid of an unwanted vehicle, with the benefit of giving them a tax write-off.
 But that's not necessarily true.

-There are two qualifications that must be met to legally deduct an old car donation.
+When filing your tax refund, two qualifications must be met to legally deduct an old car donation.
 First, the charity you give it to must have an IRS 501(c)(3) tax designation.
 And second, you can no longer take the standard deduction.
 You must now itemize deductions on your 1040 tax form.

 How It's Supposed To Work